HossBigft/sysAdminToolboxBackend/README.md

 `uv pip sync pyproject.toml`

 ## Execution
-1. Run project with( you need to be in root directory) `python -m app.main`
+1. Run project with activated virtual environment( you need to be in root directory) `fastapi run --reload 'app/test_local_main.py'`
 2. Run test with
 `pytest`
 3. To run backend in local mode with requests to test containers